ingresso-group/slate/source/includes/_availability.md

 `non_offer_sale_surcharge` | The per-ticket booking fee for full-priced tickets.
 To determine the total ticket price you must add together the `non_offer_sale_seatprice` and the `non_offer_sale_surcharge`.
 `number_available` | This is the maximum number of contiguous seats that can be purchased.
 This applies to best available only - if you are using seat selection and `contiguous_seat_selection_only` is `false` it is possible to select above this number.
 `percentage_saving` | Defined as `absolute_saving` / (`non_offer_sale_seatprice` + `non_offer_sale_surcharge`) * 100
-`price_band_code` | The code for a price band.
+`price_band_code` | The code for a price band, for example "C/pool".
 To uniquely identify a price band you should take the combination of `ticket_type_code` and `price_band_code`.
 The price band code is generally made up of the code from the underlying supplier system, e.g. "C", followed by a "/" separator then "pool" or "alloc", indicating whether the price band is taken from the general pool of tickets or is from a ring-fenced allocation.
-The combined price_band_code looks like "C/pool".
 Integrating partners should just work with the full price_band_code, ignoring the constituent parts.
 `price_band_description??` | (TODO what is the actual name of this attribute?)
 `sale_seatprice` | The per-ticket price.
 This will be the face value price when the market has such a concept (for example the London theatre market has this concept, but some New York theatre shows do not).
 This is the same as the `non_offer_sale_seatprice` when the price band is not discounted.
 `sale_surcharge` | The per-ticket booking fee.
 To determine the total ticket price you must add together the `sale_seatprice` and the `sale_surcharge`.